agile-ts/agile/packages/proxytree/README.md

 proxyfiedOrginal.b;
 proxyfiedOrginal.a[2];

-// Proxy Tree would look like that
+// Proxy Tree would ow look like that:
 Branch({
   a: Branch([Branch({ b: 1 }), { 1000: { a: { b: 1 } } }, Branch('3rd')]),
   b: Branch({ c: { d: 'hi' } }),